Genivia/ugrep/README.md

-The `ug` command is intended for context-dependent interactive searching and is equivalent to the `ugrep --config` command to load the configuration file `.ugrep`, when present in the working directory or, when not found, in the home
+The `ug` command is intended for context-dependent interactive searching and is equivalent to the `ugrep --config` command to load the configuration file `.ugrep` when present in the working directory or, when not found, in the home
 directory:

     ug PATTERN ...
     ugrep --config PATTERN ...

+The `ug` command also sorts files by name per directory searched.
 A configuration file contains `NAME=VALUE` pairs per line, where `NAME` is the name of a long option (without `--`) and `=VALUE` is an argument, which is optional and may be omitted depending on the option.
 Empty lines and lines starting with a `#` are ignored: